The 10 Habits I Developed to Find Happiness and Success After Divorce

 I had allowed history to repeat itself 13 years later by marrying a woman with similar traits.
 My five children and I found ourselves hurt, confused, and angry – again.
 I feared this would affect their future relationships, their ability to be successful or they even might become axe murderers.

 For the second time, I was left heartbroken, lonely and overwhelmed.
-But this time, I was determined to follow a different path and not allow history to repeat itself – for the third time.
+But this time, I was determined to follow a different path and not allow history to repeat itself – for the third time (enjoy the complete story in my #1 bestselling book, Leader of the Pack).
 I had 13 years and a lot more life experience under my belt, which gave me the strength and wisdom to develop these 10 habits to direct me to happiness and success after divorce:

 - I Found My Spiritual Side.
 I wasn’t very spiritual before my marriages, but faith provided a comforting voice that guided me through these adversities.
 It gave me the patience and strength to always be there for my children and myself, despite my pain.